 On November 28, 2018, Magento released their fresh upgrade, Magento 2.3.

 Among other valuable updates, the release brought Magento store owners a possibility to use Elasticsearch in Magento 2 Open Source.
-Up until then, the feature was only available in Magento Commerce.
+Up until then, the feature was only available in Magento 2.2 Commerce Edition.

 Let’s look into the matter.

 - What is Elasticsearch and why it matters

 - Magento 2 Elastic Search by Amasty: enhanced approach